yongxuUSTC/sednn/mixture2clean_dnn/README.md

 1. pip install -r requirements.txt

-2. Compile the PESQ evaluation tool using $ gcc -o pesq pesq_tool/*.c -lm
+2. Download the PESQ evaluation tool (https://www.itu.int/rec/T-REC-P.862-200102-I/en) and compile the code by $ gcc -o pesq pesq_tool/*.c -lm

+Copy the compiled executable pesq to mixture2clean_dnn/

 3. Run ./runme.sh, then mixing data, training, inference and evaluation will be executed.
 You may also run the commands in runme.sh line by line.